Dennis Wilson: Personal life

-Wilson's first wife was Carole Freedman, with whom he had a daughter, Jennifer, and adopted son, Scott, from her previous relationship.
-They married on July 29, 1965, and divorced in 1967.
-His second was Barbara Charren, with whom he had two sons, Michael and Carl.
-Dennis's songs "Lady" and "Barbara" were written about Charren.
+Wilson married his first wife, Carole Freeman, on July 29, 1965; he adopted her son Scott from her previous relationship, and they had daughter Jennifer together before divorcing in 1967.
+His second wife was Barbara Charren, with whom he had two sons, Michael and Carl; he wrote "Lady" and "Barbara" for her.
 Dennis was then married twice to actress Karen Lamm, the former wife of Chicago keyboardist Robert Lamm, in 1976 and again in 1978.

 In 1978, following a Beach Boys concert in Arizona, Dennis was arrested for sharing drugs and alcohol with a 16-year-old girl in his hotel room.
-Dennis referred to the incident as a setup, and paid $100,000 in legal fees.
+Dennis referred to the incident as a setup and paid $100,000 in legal fees.

 From 1979 to 1982, Dennis had a relationship with Christine McVie of Fleetwood Mac.
-Fleetwood Mac's 1982 song "Only Over You" was written by McVie about Dennis.
+Fleetwood Mac's 1982 songs "Hold Me" and "Only Over You" were written by McVie about Dennis.
 McVie later said of Dennis, "Half of him was like a little boy, and the other half was insane."
 Mick Fleetwood, who had introduced the couple to each other, wrote that "Chris almost went mad trying to keep up with Dennis, who was already like a man with twenty thyroid glands, not counting the gargantuan amounts of coke and booze he was shoving into himself."

 At the time of his death, Wilson was married to (but separated from) Shawn Marie Harris (born on December 30, 1964), who claimed to be the daughter of his first cousin and bandmate, Mike Love, although Love disputed the claim.
 Wilson and Shawn had one son, Gage Dennis, born September 3, 1982.

-Gregg Jakobson speculated that Wilson may have had undiagnosed ADHD.
-According to biographer Steven Gaines, Dennis had told friends that he had been raped by "a black man", although the details Dennis gave were inconsistent, having variously described the incident as occurring in 1972 or 1982, while in jail, in an alley, or on his Harmony boat.
-Gaines wrote, "Obviously, this was a recurring fantasy, and whether or not any of these stories is true remains unknown."